BIBLE STUDY GUIDELINES

 6. Be careful not to dominate the discussion.
 We are sometimes so eager to express our thoughts that we leave too little opportunity for others to respond.
 Participate... and allow others to also.

 7. Expect God to teach you through the topic being discussed and through insights from others.
 Pray that you will have an enjoyable and profitable time together.
-Consider taking action individually or as a group, what you can do as a result of what you've learned.
+Consider taking action - individually or as a group - as a result of what you've learned.

 8. It will be helpful for us to follow these basic guidelines: